The 2016 BIOT Symposium will be held at Brigham Young University in Provo, Utah on December 8-9, 2016.

 We particularly encourage graduate and post doctoral students to submit their contributions as complete papers, abstracts, or poster presentations.

 The symposium started in Colorado Springs in 2004.
-It was held previously at the University of Colorado in Colorado Springs (2004, 2005 and 2007), at Brigham Young University in Provo, Utah (2006 and 2012), at the University of Texas at Arlington (2008), at the University of Nebraska-Lincoln (2009), at the University of Louisiana at Lafayette (2010), and at Rice University co-hosted with the University of Texas MD Anderson Cancer Center (2011).
-Started as a regional event, the Symposium has now become national and international symposium attracting research papers and poster contributions from all over the United States and several foreign countries
+It was held previously at the University of Colorado in Colorado Springs (2004, 2005 and 2007), at Brigham Young University in Provo, Utah (2006 and 2012), at the University of Texas at Arlington (2008), at the University of Nebraska-Lincoln (2009), at the University of Louisiana at Lafayette (2010), at Rice University co-hosted with the University of Texas MD Anderson Cancer Center (2011), and at Brigham Young University (2012-2016).
+Started as a regional event, the Symposium has now become a national and international symposium attracting research papers and poster contributions from all over the United States and several foreign countries